seata/fescar-php/README.md

 [简体中文 ZH](./docs/zh_cn/README.md)

-## What is seata-php?
+## What is Seata-PHP?

 Seata is a very mature distributed transaction framework, and is the de facto standard platform for distributed transaction technology in the Java field.
-Seata-php is the implementation version of PHP language in Seata multilingual ecosystem, which realizes the interoperability between Java and PHP, so that PHP developers can also use seata-php to realize distributed transactions.
+Seata-PHP is the implementation version of PHP language in Seata multilingual ecosystem, which realizes the interoperability between Java and PHP, so that PHP developers can also use Seata-PHP to realize distributed transactions.
 Please visit the [official website of Seata](https://seata.io/en-us) to view the quick start and documentation.

 The principle of Seata-PHP is consistent with that of Seata-Java, which is composed of TM, RM and TC.
 The functions of TC reuse Java, and the functions of TM and RM will be aligned with Seata-Java later.
 The overall process is as follows: